ietf-gitwg/using-github/draft-ietf-git-using-github.md

 The main purpose of this document is providing guidelines for how Working Groups might integrate the capabilities provided by GitHub into their processes for developing Internet-Drafts.
-The choice of whether to use GitHub or whether to adopt these practices if they do is at the discretion of the Working Group.
+The choices of whether to use GitHub and whether to adopt these practices if they do is at the discretion of the Working Group.

 This document is meant as a supplement to existing Working Group practices.
 It